eldoy/waveorb-site/app/pages/doc/how-it-works.md

   `
 }
 ```
+Access this page at `/hello.js` in your browser.
+The `app/pages` directory is your app's web root.

 This function returns an HTML string in backticks.
 These are [Javascript template literals.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) They are a new feature of Javascript ES6 which is what we use to create HTML.

 Of course you don't have to use backticks, any string will do, but it is convenient when you want to return HTML.
 Adding the `/* html */` comment in front of the backtick will let your editor know it's HTML and add [syntax highlighting.](https://marketplace.visualstudio.com/items?itemName=Tobermory.es6-string-html)

-When you start your app with `waveorb serve`, or if you're using the [nodemon script](/doc/getting-started.html) with `npm run dev`, everything in the app folder will be loaded into the app object.
+When you start your app with `waveorb serve`, or if you're in development using `npm run dev`, everything in the app folder will be loaded into the app object.

 ### The orb object
 The page function receives a single object, the orb object `$`, which contains all of your built in properties and functions: